 Throughout my apprenticeship, I have grown as a person and as a valued member of an expanding team.

 My knowledge of how a hospital works and the roles of all staff involved has been increased significantly.
 Learning about the healthcare system has helped me understand more about the NHS.
 It's also been good to find out how much of a positive impact we have on a patient and their relatives.

 My confidence has increased as well as my knowledge of the ward.
 I teach others what I've learned but I can also take on feedback, positive and negative and learn from experiences.
 It has also provided me with opportunities to gain the skills necessary to continue my nursing career.

-I've nearly completed my apprenticeship and I am applying to do an HNC in Care and Administrative Practice.
+I've nearly completed my apprenticeship and I am applying to do an HNC in Healthcare Practice.
 Once complete, I'll apply to Napier University to get into the second year of a nursing degree.

 Tell us about a typical day

 I work 12.5 hours a day, 3 or 4 times a week in the ward while studying too.

 I provide personal care such as toileting, washing and dressing to approximately 14 patients every shift.
-I also support and reassure them and their relatives and listen to them whenever they need.
+I also support and reassure them and their relatives and listen to them.
 During my time on the wards, I use various skills such as communication, teamwork and prioritisation.

 The NHSScotland values help me to provide the best patient care I can.